madhurm16/lisa/README.md

 # Dataset list

-Thus list contains datasets used in the `main.Rmd` notebook.
+This list contains datasets used in the `main.Rmd` notebook.
 Original data are available in `_data/_raw/`.
 Original data in csv format are available in `_data/_csv/`.
 Directories may contain additional data, although not used in the main notebook.

 | DATA FILE               | SOURCE                    | NOTES               | PROVIDED |
 | ----------------------- | ------------------------- | ------------------- | -------- |